AI Search Optimization

 We evaluated each tool against the same criteria so the ranking is comparable:

-- Capability fit: how well the tool supports grounded, citation-accurate answers
+• Capability fit: how well the tool supports grounded answers against verified ground truth

 Ranked Deep Dives